mobify/workshop--adaptivejs-site-1x/README.md

     ![Zepto Version](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/pgGyeLJEcpGlkbC/Screen%20Shot%202015-01-22%20at%204.21.34%20PM.png)

     The install concludes and returns the command line to your `workshop--adaptivejs-site` project folder.
 A new folder **also** named `workshop--adaptivejs-site` is now in your original project folder.
-This means that your project is now located in a path similar to:
+    This means that your project is now located in a path similar to this one:

     ```
     path/to/project/workshop--adaptivejs-site/workshop--adaptivejs-site
     ```

     At the end of this tutorial, you change this directory structure to avoid confusion.

 12. Change directories into the new `workshop--adaptivejs-site` folder with the command: